DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Build 8 Final presentations on Zoom with guest evaluators: [Ginny Monk, Children's Issues and Housing Reporter at CT Mirror](https://ctmirror.org/author/gmonk/), and [Victoria Asfalg, Trinity '23, Policy and Data Analyst at Open Communities Alliance](https://www.ctoca.org/victoria_asfalg)
 - Class will **begin at 11:30am and end at 1:20pm and will take place in my Zoom room** to ensure all students have sufficient time with guest experts. **Students only need to attend their assigned 10 minute time slot** and must log into my Zoom room a few minutes before it begins.
 - Build 8: Guest experts will review final data stories online before the event.
 Students will have up to 2 minutes to orally present highlights, then 4-5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
 Worth 10 points, scored by guest evaluators.
+- **Moved here from earlier date:** Read and teach yourself Learning Goal #10: Explore Leaflet Map Code Templates.
+Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
+  - Leaflet Maps with Google Sheets
+  - Leaflet Storymaps with Google Sheets
+- Prepare for Leaflet Map Templates quiz #10, to be taken during any 2-hour period by Sunday 9pm on [Moodle](https://moodle.trincoll.edu), **unless you have earned an outreach event exemption for this quiz**.